Role of Quantum Coherence in Kinetic Uncertainty Relations

 In the quantum domain, however, Eq.~\eqref{eq: Classical KUR} can be violated.
 Several authors have worked to pinpoint the precise mechanisms responsible for these violations~\cite{Kiesslich_2006, Prech_2023, Ptaszynski_2018, Agarwalla_2018, Kalaee_2021, Rignon_2021, Liu_2021, Gerry_2022, Gerry_2023, Janovitch_2023, Bettmann_2023, Prech_2023, Ptaszynski_2018, Agarwalla_2018, Kalaee_2021, Cangemi_2020, Menczel_2021}.
 While TUR violations received a considerable amount of attention, results for the KUR were first explored recently in~\cite{Prech_2023}.
 It is noteworthy that quantum effects are not always beneficial for reducing fluctuations, and there are cases where it can actually be deleterious~\cite{Rignon_2021}.

-This therefore begs the question of when, and how, can coherence be used to improve the precision of stochastic currents?
+This, therefore, begs the question of when, and how, can coherence be used to improve the precision of stochastic currents?
 This led several authors to derive quantum extensions of the TUR and KUR~\cite{Hasegawa_2020, Vu_2022, Guarnieri_2019, Carollo_2019, Erker_2017, Hasegawa_2021, Hasegawa_2021b, Miller_2021, Hasegawa_2022, hasegawa2023quantum}.
 These bounds are very useful in providing practical constraints.
 And they have also helped shed light on what new ingredients come into play when we move to the quantum domain.
 Unfortunately, they do not shed much light on the precise roles of coherence.

-In this work we derive a new bound that holds for Markovian open quantum systems, in the presence of arbitrary quantum coherent effects.
+In this Letter we derive a new bound that holds for Markovian open quantum systems, in the presence of arbitrary quantum coherent effects.
 It replaces Eq.~\eqref{eq: Classical KUR} with

-where $\psi \propto [\op{H}, \op{\rho}_{\rm ss}]$ (c.f.~Eq.~\eqref{eq: psi}) is directly proportional to how much the steady-state density matrix $\op{\rho}_{\rm ss}$ fails to commute with the system Hamiltonian $\op{H}$; i.e., to the amount of energetic coherence present in the steady-state.
+where $\psi \propto [\op{H}, \op{\rho}_{\rm ss}]$ [c.f.~Eq.~\eqref{eq: psi}] is directly proportional to how much the steady-state density matrix $\op{\rho}_{\rm ss}$ fails to commute with the system Hamiltonian $\op{H}$ (i.e., to the amount of energetic coherence present in the steady state).
 We refer to Eq.~\eqref{eq: Our KUR} as the $\psi$-KUR.
-A nearly identical bound also holds for the diffusive unravelling, with $(1+\psi) \to (1/2+\psi)$.
-For incoherent processes $\psi = 0$ and our result reduces to the classical KUR~\eqref{eq: Classical KUR}.
-Conversely, for coherent processes violations of Eq.~\eqref{eq: Classical KUR} become possible when $\psi \in [-2,0]$, while outside this interval violations are strictly not allowed.
-This therefore unambiguously pinpoints energetic coherence as the fundamental ingredient required for KUR violations.
-The inequality~\eqref{eq: Our KUR} also uncovers the special case $\psi = -2$, in which the original KUR holds, even though the system has coherence.
+A nearly identical bound also holds for the diffusive unraveling, with $(1+\psi) \to (1/2+\psi)$.
+In diffusive measurements, instead of directly detecting each monitored transition, their outputs are combined with strong reference currents, and their deviations are observed~\cite{Carmichael, Jacobs_2014}.
+For incoherent processes $\psi = 0$, and our result reduces to the classical KUR [Eq.~\eqref{eq: Classical KUR}].
+Conversely, for coherent processes, violations of Eq.~\eqref{eq: Classical KUR} become possible when $\psi \in [-2,0]$, while outside this interval violations are strictly not allowed.
+This, therefore, unambiguously pinpoints energetic coherence as the fundamental ingredient required for KUR violations.
+The inequality in Eq.~\eqref{eq: Our KUR} also uncovers the special case $\psi = -2$, in which the original KUR holds, even though the system has coherence.
 To illustrate the significance of this special point, as well as the intuition behind Eq.~\eqref{eq: Our KUR}, we carry out a detailed analysis of a double quantum dot (DQD) model~\cite{VanDerWiel}.